apache/polaris-tools/benchmarks/README.md

 An arbitrary number of catalogs can be created under the realm.
 However, only the first catalog (`C_0`) is used for the rest of the dataset.

 The namespaces part of the dataset is a complete `N`-ary tree.
 That is, it starts with a root namespace (`NS_0`) and then, each namespace contains exactly `0` or `N` children namespaces.
 The width as well as the depth of the namespaces tree are configurable.
-The total number of namespaces can easily be calculated with the following formulae, where `N` is the tree arity and `D` is the total tree depth, including the root:
+The total number of namespaces can easily be calculated with the following formulae, where `N` is the tree width and `D` is the total tree depth, including the root:

 $$\text{Total number of namespaces} =
 \begin{cases}